 Train

-You will be shown sets of potentially duplicates records along with three options:
+After model initializes, you will be shown sets of records along with three options:

 Coverage